Tribes and Words

 As parents, teachers, youth ministers, coaches and mentors, we need to check what words and stories are coming out of our mouths.
 Especially when you are talking to people who do not personally know that teenager, there is no excuse for gossiping and spreading negative opinions about a student.
 When all you do is vent to friends or other parents, you are only giving them a glimpse into the most negative aspects of that teen.

-How are they supposed to overcome that difficult teacher or the task of making good friends when everyone already has negative, preconceived notions about who they are and what their priorities are.
+How are they supposed to overcome that difficult teacher or the task of making good friends when everyone already has negative, preconceived notions about who they are and their priorities.
 Give them a chance to make friends or enemies based on their own interactions, instead of the thoughtless words of an angry, frustrated adult.
 Choose to say kind and positive things more often than telling negative stories.

-Give your friends, their teachers and other adults a reason to like your teenager.
+Give your friends, their teachers, and other adults a reason to like your teenager.

-Your words will shape your own opinion.
+Your words will shape your opinion.

 When you say positive things about that teenager, you will start to notice more positive things to say.
 Instead of jumping to the worst possible conclusion, tell others how much they are trying.
 Tell that story about how sweet they were when their little sister was crying (you don’t have to mention that they caused the crying in the first place).
 Focus on the things they are great at – whether that is school, band, being a good teammate, or helping around the house.